huyn8/untreaties2/phase 2/README.md

 3. Only run the code below the "DATA CREATION" section and wait for the output to be created.
 4. It takes approximately 2-3 minutes for the final labeled data to be created.
 5. The labeled data will be created in a csv file named computerLabel.csv.
+6. Additional details can be found in the comments of the code that are more specific to each part of the program.

 #### General instructions for running the test.py program are listed below:
 1. The test.py program is another python program used to compare computer-labeled data and human-labeled data.